GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 You operate a service and want to allow your users to sign-in using Verifiable Credentials from a mobile wallet.
 But building that takes considerable time and expertise.

 ### The Solution
 A service provider can run this dockerized bridge software, that acts as a normal OIDC Provider towards the service.
 That means, any service supporting OIDC or OAuth 2.0 for sign-ins can immediately be upgraded to accept sign-ins with Verifiable Credentials.
-When setting up the bridge software, you can configure what Verifiable Credentials are Accepted and how the data within is put into `id_token` or `access_token`.
+When setting up the bridge software, you can configure what Verifiable Credentials are accepted and how the data within is put into `id_token` or `access_token`.

 As a contribution to Gaia-X infrastructure, the ultimate goal here is to enable users to use their Gaia-X Participant Credentials to access systems, while making integration simpler through using established SSO protocols.
 The bridge can also be configured to use other Verifiable Credentials.